AntZin84/PO_river_paper/README.md

 To generate the plots used in the paper, follow these steps:

-Navigate to the folder code_plot.
 Use the provided input files to execute the scripts:

 Rid_tp_Monthly_ERA5_1940-2023.nc: NetCDF file containing monthly precipitation data. community_detection_po_basin.csv: Data from community detection analysis in the Po Basin.